harishkrishnav/PounceScoreBounceBot/README.md

 - Run `python quizbot.py`.
 That's it.

 ### Assigning teams
 Team assignment of a participant to say `team1` is by assigning them the role `team1`.
-The admin of the discord server can assign roles to the participants who are displayed in the column on the right.
+The owner of the discord server can assign roles to the participants who are displayed in the member list column on the right.
 Clicking on a user will open up a window where there's a plus button to add a role.
 Right clicking on a user will give many other options as well.
 Someone who has been assigned as a quizmaster can assign roles to other users.
+The server owner might want to mute themselves from the team and pounce channels to not get notified.
+The quizmaster will not be able to see non-bounce-pounce team channel chat messages unless the quizmaster is also assigned a team role.

 ## Credits
-This is based on [this repo](https://github.com/zubairabid/QuizPounceBot) by Zubair Abid.
+This is largely based on [this repo](https://github.com/zubairabid/QuizPounceBot) by Zubair Abid.
 Many thanks to him, Athreya, Shyam, and others in the IIIT Hyderabad quiz club for figuring all this out.

 Please suggest features for the next version.